 Alternatively, if you’re not willing or able to do this, it may be advisable to retain your design professional(s) to assist or shop for a builder who is willing to assist with pre-construction planning.
 This will ensure that the design and development project occur by rigorously following the project budget.
 Using a builder or professional is always advisable.
 We understand the tricks of the trade, including project contingencies, taking advantage of (or accounting for) seasonal differences, as well as just having good resources for subcontractors and other professionals to ask budget questions to.

 Designing and Engineering for a business or commercial development is often a different calculation.
 Development is based on profit / loss – it’s a technical effort, being total project expenses (design, construction, interest, fees, etc.) vs. total project sales (e.g. sale of home, condominiums, etc.).
 While it’s simple to write, it’s not simple in practice as there are many variables to consider.
 Learning to deal with these and applying property contingencies can be as much of an art as a science, and like most things, it does take practice to become proficient.
+In addition, construction companies are making sure that they submitted the needed CHAS accreditation requirements so they can work efficiently for their clients and prove that they are worth hiring for.

 Aside: Site Work and renovations